revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> An object-id in MongoDB also refers as primary key consists of 12-byte BSON type.
+> An object-id in MongoDB also refers as the primary key consists of 12-byte BSON type.
 Out of those 12 bytes:
-> - 4 byte represents the time in seconds, when it is created.
+> - 4 byte represents the time in seconds when it is created.
 > - 5 byte represents the Unique-id of the system and that is unique to the machine and process.
 > - 3 byte increment represents the increment counter generated randomly.
 </details>